 If your dog has already been diagnosed with some form of heart disease, then it is extremely important to see your primary vet or veterinary cardiologist regularly to monitor the progression of the heart disease.
 Signs of CHF may be detected before outwards signs are present.

+Most cases of left-sided CHF are treated with diuretics.
+Other heart medications may be used as well.
 In right-sided CHF, excess fluid may be manually removed, or "tapped," from the abdomen and/or chest cavity.
 Chest and abdominal taps can provide temporary relief, but the underlying heart disease will cause the fluid to reaccumulate.
-These dogs often need regular taps of the fluid to maintain a good quality of life.
+These dogs often need regular taps of fluid to maintain a good quality of life.

-How Long Can Dogs Live With Congestive Heart Failure?
+Prognosis for Dogs With Congestive Heart Failure

-How to Help Your Dog With Congestive Heart Failure
+How to Prevent Congestive Heart Failure